 Activity/Item Additional Cost 1.
-Release of information about the bond at launch and key intervals to include development of briefs, statements to post in social media posts and local and international platforms. \$5,000 2.
+Release of information regarding the bond at launch and key intervals to include development of briefs, statements for posting on social media and local and international platforms. \$5,000 2.
 Funding of the Social Media Specialist (Existing Staff) 0 3.
 Funding of Manager, Corporate Communications (Existing Staff) 0 \$5,000